 - Would your current employer be okay with you taking time out of the office for a course?

 - Will this be flexible to the time you have available?

 Chances are if it’s relevant to the company and role you’re currently in, employers may be flexible.
 But it’s something you would have to research.

 Are you unsure of what particular CPD is best for you?
 Speak to your manager and/or colleagues in your team.
 They might be able to point you in the right direction.
 Have you looked at what courses your employer may be offering internally?
 Ask someone in HR if you’re still unsure.
 Take some time when you’re not in the office to research courses and training sessions.
 You can look at webinars, one-day training sessions, books and interactive presentations and videos.

 There are also institutions that can help you with this kind of thing.
 The IET has a team of people ready to help you with your CPD.
 Worth investigating if you think it’s right for you.

 Continuing professional development can be never ending.
 There is always something new or a software that has changed, look at the bigger picture to keep you going.
 It can be essential to look into skills that you may be required to have as well as professional qualifications and extra training sessions.

 A lot of people despise training because it either takes them out of their comfort zone or takes them away from their desks.
 It’s always a good idea to undergo training just to shake up your routine.
 You never know, you might learn something you never thought would be beneficial!

-With the right knowledge and understanding, you can become a really good mentor to your other colleagues and you’ll be able to contribute substantially to your field as a whole.
-Give it a go!
+With the right knowledge and understanding, you can become a mentor, and you’ll be able to contribute substantially to your field as a whole.
+Give it a go.